-According to the German Code of Civil Procedure (ZPO), first instance judgments are in principle only provisionally enforceable and the debtor can partially avert enforcement by providing a security deposit.
-However, this protection against enforcement by providing a security deposit can be undermined by the creditor if he or she also deposits a security.
+According to the German Code of Civil Procedure (ZPO), first instance judgments are in principle only provisionally enforceable, and the debtor can partially avert enforcement by providing a security deposit.
+However, this protection against enforcement by providing a security deposit can be undermined by the creditor if they also deposit security.
 This serves to secure and compensate for damages incurred by the debtor due to the enforcement in the event of a reversal of the judgment in the second instance.

-The unsuccessful debtor in the court proceedings may be entitled to appeal against the judgment, but such an appeal does not have a suspensory effect.
+The unsuccessful debtor in the court proceedings may be entitled to appeal against the judgment, but such an appeal does not have a susContributed by: Dr Christian Strasser, Dr Thomas Wambach and Yannick Greimann, HEUKING KÜHN LÜER WOJTEK pensory effect.
 Enforcement can therefore be initiated by the creditor despite the filing of the appeal and continue provisionally.
-The debtor has to file an appeal within a period of one month after the judgment has been delivered to the parties - if no appeal is filed within that period, the judgment becomes final and binding upon the parties and the enforcement is then no longer pursued provisionally.
+The debtor has to file an appeal within one month after the judgment has been delivered to the parties - if no appeal is filed within that period, the judgment becomes final and binding upon the parties, and the enforcement is then no longer pursued provisionally.